 Tube: Old Street Station

-A leading part of the ferociously fashionable East London art scene, the first of White Cube's two galleries is invariably filled with some of the world's most cutting-edge art.
+A leading part of the ferociously fashionable East London art scene, White Cube Hoxton Square, the first of White Cube's three London galleries, is invariably filled with some of the world's most cutting-edge art.
 Owner Jay Jopling is as A-list as the artists he collects.
-Damien Hirst, Tracey Emin, Antony Gormley, Jake & Dinos Chapman, Gilbert & George and his former wife Sam Taylor-Wood are all represented and their works shown at the two galleries and beyond.
-Together with the second gallery (at Mason's Yard, Piccadilly), White Cube has over 1,000 square metres of exhibition space.
-Head down to either gallery for the opening nights of new shows to enjoy free beer with the cream of London's starving young artists.
+Damien Hirst, Tracey Emin, Antony Gormley, Jake and Dinos Chapman, Gilbert and George and his former wife Sam Taylor-Wood are all represented and their works shown at the three galleries and beyond.
+Occasionally, for really large exhibitions (like Gilbert & George's Jack Freak Pictures), artworks are spread across two of the White Cube galleries at Hoxton Square, at Mason's Yard and at the third and largest White Cube in Bermondsey - all of which are free to visit.

 Britain's first purpose-built arts gallery